 As for the board URLs, they will change but Pinterest makes an automatic redirection and I don’t think that anything will be truly affected, in terms of SEO.

 Example of a board URL: https://www.pinterest.com/anastasiablogger/pinterest-marketing-tips-and-pinterest-strategy/

 If I change the username from anastasiablogger to anything else, the username part of the URL will change immediately and automatically.
 I noticed that my old board URLs were available for a while after the switch, along with the new URLs, but that could be just browser cache or whatever.

 When Pinterest completes the switch, your old URLs will be automatically redirected to the new ones.

-Pinterest also has search functionality that allows users to search for boards.
+One of the best practices is to optimize Pinterest board titles.
+Pinterest also has search functionality that allows users to search for relevant boards.

-A board with strong keywords in the title and description will rank high in Pinterest search results but also this will help all the pins which you save to the board, to get the right keyword context from the starting point.
+A board with strong a strong main keyword in the title and description will rank high in Pinterest search results but also this will help all the pins which you save to the board, to get the right keyword context from the starting point.

-When you have a brand-new pin image, Pinterest needs to understand what that pins is about, to understand for which keywords it should rank high.
+When you publish new pins, Pinterest needs to understand what that pins is about, to understand for which keywords it should rank high.

-So, make sure to always have your boards SEO optimized for keywords that you targeting in each board, and when you save a new pin to an optimized relevant board, this helps your new pin to take off on Pinterest faster and gain early engagement.
+The best way to optimize boards is by using the focus keyword close to the beginning of the Board title.
+So that when you save a new pin to an optimized relevant board, this helps your new pin to take off on Pinterest faster and gain early engagement.

 If you’ve seen on Pinterest boards with titles written in weird ways, like “B E S T R E C I P E S” (probably to attract more attention) with extra spaces between characters.
 Or if you’ve seen board fancy board titles like “My Yummy Favorites”, in both of these examples the SEO purpose of the board title is completely ignored.
 These titles are not only useless, but they might also actually be hurtful for the SEO potential of the pins which end up on these boards.